protolambda/lmd-ghost/README.md

 Computation:
 - Insertions of score changes are propagated back towards the root of the DAG.
 Batching/aggregation helps a lot here to reduce workload.
 - Insertions of blocks trigger a propagation of the best-target.
- This cuts off as soon as a node in the path towards the root node is not the best child of its parent node.

-#### Optimizations

-The primary operation cost in the DAG is to check if a child node becomes the best child node, or the opposite (if the best child node is not the best anymore).
-Although these operations themselves are optimized with quick swapping / timely checks, it is good to avoid.
-By checking for a majority weight (i.e. `node Weight + change in Score > total dag Weight / 2 + possible change`) during back-propagation of weight changes, we can determine that the best-target will not change anymore during further propagation, and only the weight adjustment needs to be propagated further.

-Often, an attestation moves up one or more blocks on the same branch, and may not change in weight.
-This can be quickly recognized, as the best-target would not be different between the two attested nodes.
-In such situation, it is easy to only apply a partial back-propagation, up to the point where both can be combined.
-If the combined weight cancels out, further back-propagation can be avoided.
-But the combination can already be regarded as a win.

-More advanced dissolving (i.e. combine two changes into none) optimizations from the previous version of this algorithm could not be ported, due to the aggregation going on, and weighting generally making dissolving less likely.
-However, one could still try to optimize for combining two changes at two different targets, into one change once the back-propagation of these targets hits the fork between the two.

 ### Sum-vote DAG with propagation cut-off